Investigating Energy Bounds of Analog Compute-in-Memory with Local Normalization

 \subsubsection{Range Sensitivity}

-The required ADC resolution as a function of input dynamic-range, shown in Fig.~\ref{fig:anal1}, highlights the advantage of the proposed GR-MAC.
-The uniform distribution lower-bounds the conventional ADC $\mathrm{ENOB}$ requirement, as it presents the most efficient utilization of the full-scale range, but does not represent a practical workload, resulting in ADC underspecification.
-By contrast, gain-ranging introduced in the proposed architecture offers the least benefit under the uniform distribution, as the largest magnitude bins are most populated, and serves as a practical upper-bound which can be used for ADC specification.
-The proposed upper-bound demonstrates a 1.5~bit improvement over the conventional lower-bound.
-Moreover, as the input dynamic range increases to capture the gaussian + outliers core distribution ($N_{\mathrm{E},x}\ge 3$), the ADC $\mathrm{ENOB}$ improvement of the proposed GR-MAC exceeds 6 bits.
+The required ADC resolution as a function of input dynamic range, shown in Fig.~\ref{fig:anal1}, highlights the advantage of the proposed GR-MAC.
+The uniform distribution lower-bounds the conventional ADC $\mathrm{ENOB}$ requirement, as it presents the most efficient utilization of the full-scale range but does not represent a practical workload, resulting in ADC underspecification.
+By contrast, gain-ranging introduced in the proposed architecture offers the least benefit under the uniform distribution, as the largest magnitude bins are most populated, and serves as a practical upper bound which can be used for ADC specification.
+The proposed upper bound demonstrates a 1.5\nbhyphen bit improvement over the conventional lower bound.
+Moreover, as the input dynamic range increases to capture the Gaussian + outliers core distribution ($N_{\mathrm{E},x}\ge 3$), the ADC $\mathrm{ENOB}$ improvement of the proposed GR-MAC exceeds 6 bits.
 Crucially, the GR-CIM ADC resolution remains below the $N_{\mathrm{cross}}\approx 10$~bits thermal-noise-regime boundary for the ADC energy model defined in the Appendix.
-The ADC $\mathrm{ENOB}$ requirement is suppressed for the gaussian + outliers distribution at low $N_{\mathrm{E},x}$, due to the quantization fidelity as shown in Fig.~\ref{fig:sqnr}.
+The ADC $\mathrm{ENOB}$ requirement is suppressed for the Gaussian + outliers distribution at low $N_{\mathrm{E},x}$, due to the quantization fidelity as shown in Fig.~\ref{fig:sqnr}.